WebAssembly/spec/md-proto/WebAssembly.md

  - `*returns*` is also used in [call instructions][L] and indicates a sequence of types, describing the function's return types.

+TODO: Describe these in more detail.

+TODO: Explain the Opcode and Syntax fields of instruction descriptions.

 Instruction Families
 --------------------------------------------------------------------------------